rtlrecguy-del/leradioapp/README.md

 where /001/022 is the specific usb where the dongle is located.

-The dongle I used for this program is:
+The dongle I used as the tuner is listed below:

 [NoElec Dongle](https://www.nooelec.com/store/?srsltid=AfmBOopSf4UXkTtCjnEATcpNCeB3GxvSgWppPW0E9qMfOFou75puBHyx)